rinx/alvd/README.md

     INFO[0000] Handling backend connection request [e6pv4sgbv4v78soeosb0]
     2020-12-04 17:30:27     [INFO]: connected to: 0.0.0.0:8000
     ```
-    alvd server's websocket server starts on 0.0.0.0:8000 and alvd server's gRPC API starts on 0.0.0.0:8080.
+    alvd Server's websocket server starts on 0.0.0.0:8000 and alvd Server's gRPC API starts on 0.0.0.0:8080.
-    Also, alvd agent's gRPC API starts on 0.0.0.0:8081 (alvd agent process on the server can be disabled using `--agent=false` option).
+    Also, alvd Agent's gRPC API starts on 0.0.0.0:8081 (alvd Agent process on the Server can be disabled using `--agent=false` option).
-3. Run alvd agent on a different node (or a different terminal on the same node with `--server 0.0.0.0:8000` and `--grpc-port 8082` option).
+3. Run alvd Agent on a different node (or a different terminal on the same node with `--server 0.0.0.0:8000` and `--grpc-port 8082` option).
     ```sh
     $ ./alvd agent --server host-of-server-node:8000
     $ # ./alvd agent --server 0.0.0.0:8000 --grpc-port 8082